 So, if you want to camp and want to avoid the worry of bear encounters, the best time to go camping where bears are predominant is in the winter or early spring months when they are hibernating.
 But then again, you may miss seeing them in the wild.

-Check out your campsite first
+Inspect your campsite first

 When you arrive at your campsite, before pitching your tent or deploying your RV’s slide-outs, take a good look around.
 If you notice bear scat, bear tracks, scratched logs or trees, or remnants of a dead animal carcass, you probably won’t want to camp there.